barc/backbone.giraffe/src/docs/viewBasics.md

 end
 ```

 That's it!
-Take a look at the example to see our handywork.
+Take a look at the result below.
 It may not look very impressive, but we covered a lot of ground!

 {{{COMMON}}}